djhworld/kindlemail/README.md

-whisper is a simple way of sending personal documents to your kindle, I made this simple application because I'm too lazy to faff about attaching items to emails and I prefer to use the CLI.
+kindlemail is a simple way of sending personal documents to your kindle, I made this simple application because I'm too lazy to faff about attaching items to emails and I prefer to use the CLI.